• Considered by many to be the greatest composer Canada has yet produced

 > Explore Claude Vivier and his music in our comprehensive brochure.

-In fall 2022, David Robertson conducts Vivier’s Siddhartha at Carnegie Hall with the Juilliard Orchestra (Oct 24).
+Looking Ahead: In fall 2022, David Robertson conducts the New York premiere of Vivier’s Siddhartha at Carnegie Hall with the Juilliard Orchestra (Oct 24).

 “Many things can be said about the music of Claude Vivier, but one thing is certain: No one who hears it is quite the same afterward.” —Globe and Mail